State Axes and Thresholds

 labels, in ladder order, are:

-Unknown— fog of war; the player has no knowledge of the location.Sighted— the player has seen the location at a distance or via a lead, but has not investigated it.Scouted— the player has visited and surveyed the immediate surroundings.Surveyed— quality, risk, blockers, and main outputs are known (note: shares a label with the Feature axis; context disambiguates by axis owner — Location vs Feature.)Secured— controlled and protected.Claimed— the player owns the location through settlement designation.Cleansed— taint, threat, or hostile occupation has been resolved.Developed— the location is built up as part of an owned settlement or outpost.
+Unknown— fog of war; the player has no knowledge of the territory.Sighted— the player has seen the territory at a distance or via a lead, but has not investigated it.Scouted— the player has visited and surveyed the immediate surroundings.Surveyed— quality, risk, blockers, and main outputs are known (note: shares a label with the Feature axis; context disambiguates by axis owner — Territory vs Feature.)Secured— controlled and protected.Claimed— the player owns the territory through settlement designation.Cleansed— taint, threat, or hostile occupation has been resolved.Developed— the territory is built up as part of an owned settlement or outpost.

 These labels are committed runtime vocabulary (Wave R-1, 2026-05-10).